34 highly influential African American scientists you may not know

 Date of death: February 24, 2020

 Johnson was the youngest of four children.
-She would show an interest and aptitude for mathematics at a young age, which her parents nurtured into her adulthood.
+She showed an interest and aptitude for mathematics at a young age, which her parents nurtured into adulthood.

 Because her home county did not offer public schooling for African-American students past the eighth grade, her family arranged for her to attend high school in West Virginia.
-Johnson attended West Virginia State University, and graduated summa cum laude with degrees in Mathematics and French, at the age of 18.
+Johnson attended West Virginia State University and graduated summa cum laude with degrees in Mathematics and French at 18.

-Post-graduation she worked for a time as a school teacher before joining NACA at Langley Memorial Aeronautical Laboratory in 1952.
+She worked as a school teacher post-graduation before joining NACA at Langley Memorial Aeronautical Laboratory in 1952.
 At NACA, Johnson first worked as a "human computer" and then, after NACA became NASA, on the space program, where she became an aerospace technologist, calculating the trajectories for many NASA missions.